-New Media Arts in the 20th and 21st Centuries.
+New Media Arts in the 20th and 21st Centuries

 This course will examine artists' work with new technology, fabrication methods and media from the late 19th Century to the present.
 Major artists, exhibitions, and writings of the period will be surveyed.
 While considering this historical and critical context, students will create their own original new media artworks using technologies and/or fabrication methods they choose.
 Possible approaches to projects may involve robotics, electronics, computer programming, computer graphics, mechanics and other technologies.
 Students will be responsible for designing and fabricating their own projects.
 Topics may include systems in art, the influence of industrialism, digital art, robotics, telematics, media in performance, interactive installation art, and technology in public space.
 Artists studied may include Eadweard Muybridge, Marcel Duchamp, Vladmir Tatlin, John Cage, Jean Tinguely, Stelarc, Survival Research Laboratories, Lynne Hershman Leeson, Edwardo Kac, Natalie Jeremenjenko, Heath Bunting, Janet Cardiff and others.
+Not offered 2022-23.